 "Your brother?"
 Harlow cried, gaping at Takashi.
-Her squinted eyes had gone from desire to bafflement in a swift second.
+Her squinted eyes had gone from desire to bafflement in one swift second.
 Her hands slipped from the spokes of the ship's wheel, and she fumbled for composure.
 "But that makes no sense."

 Takashi shivered from the wind sliding over the sweat on his brow.
 How he wished he were wrong.
 But the only doubts he had right then had everything to do with his reactions to the stunning girl at the helm and nothing to do with that ship.
 No, he knew exactly who flew behind them.

 He picked up the telescope that rolled by his feet to look once more for certainty's sake.
 The distance between the two vessels had closed in further, giving him a better view.
 Lit by hanging torches that made the whole thing look like it breathed fire, a large rotor replaced the sails at the center of the black ship along with several smaller rotors spinning their blades at the stern and bow.

 "There's no mistaking it.
 If you know of any other Japanese kurofune airships with black dragon figureheads, let me know.
 Otherwise, it's him," he said, tossing the scope back on its original spot.